moonbeeper/hacker_card/JOURNAL.md

 created_at: "2025-08-01"
 ---

-**Total time spent: 6h 32min**
+**Total time spent: 6h 37min**

 # August 1st

 hello.
 I wanted to make a hacker card for my self and... uhh I practically gotten my self into this situation where highway is ending and I didn't make my hacker card. sooo, I decided to make it after doing some beautiful procrastination.

-I'll e using this [tutorial](https://jams.hackclub.com/jam/hacker-card) as a big guide for making this card.
+I'll be using this [tutorial](https://jams.hackclub.com/jam/hacker-card) as a big guide for making this card.

 Uhm... as you might see this was made in a rush.
 That means pretty bad descriptions and all of that.
 Sorry about that haha.